powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 ```

 ### Mapping observers

-Performing mapping will require to iterate over (visit) all network equipments.
-Actually, this operation can be very expensive in processor time and we would prefer to perform it as little as possible.
-A naive approach would do the following :
+Performing mapping requires to visit all network equipments.
+Actually, this operation can be very expensive in processor time and we prefer to perform it as little as possible.
+A naive approach would do the following steps:

 - Visit each equipment to map values on it.
 - Visit each equipment again to output the mapped value.

-Metrix mapping allows for a far better strategy, using the Observer pattern.
-Register observers in the mapping process, they will execute custom code each time a node gets visited.
-This way, network gets visited only once and all useful operations are performed at the same time.
+Metrix integration mapping allows for a far better strategy, using the Observer pattern.
+In the mapping process, observers execute custom code each time a equipment gets visited.
+This way, network is visited only once and all useful operations are performed at the same time.

-Here, we will use an `EquipmentTimeSeriesWriter` : writes a new line in a CSV output file each time an equipment gets mapped.
-Note that each timeseries version is mapped independently : an output file for each version (named `<version_name>.csv`) is created.
-In our case, only a `version_1.csv` file will be produced for each country.
+Here, we use an `EquipmentTimeSeriesWriter`: writes a new line in a CSV output file each time an equipment is mapped.
+Note that each time series version is mapped independently: an output file for each version (named `<version_name>.csv`) is created.
+In our case, only a `version_1.csv` file is produced for each country.

 ```java
 TimeSeriesMapperObserver equipmentWriter = new EquipmentTimeSeriesWriter(networkOutputDir);
 ```

 ### Execute mapping
 Prepare mapping logs and perform actual mapping with a simple call:

 ```java